The Overfield Family

 As a young man, Benjamin Overfield Jr. traveled to Quebec, Canada, where he met and married Margaret Snow.
 In 1803, at the age of 29, Benjamin and his bride emigrated to what is today Miami County, then a part of Montgomery County, where they built a small one-room log home on the bank of the Great Miami River.
 The newlyweds soon started a family.
 Son John W. Overfield was born in the cabin in 1804 and daughter Harriet “Susan” Overfield was born two years later.
 On December 24, 1810, Margaret Overfield died, leaving Benjamin a widower at age 36, with two young children and a busy tavern to run.
 For a brief period of time, Sarah Tennery, a middle-aged widow, assumed the late Mrs. Overfield’s tavern duties and took care of the children.

-During the War of 1812, Benjamin joined the 2nd Regiment of Ohio Militia, serving as a private at Camp Wayne in Greenville, Ohio, at at Fort Rowdy at Covington.
+During the War of 1812, Benjamin joined the 2nd Regiment of Ohio Militia, serving as a private at Camp Wayne in Greenville, Ohio, and at Fort Rowdy at Covington.
 During his absence, he rented the tavern to Thomas Oliver.
 On July 6, 1812, Benjamin married his second wife, Rebecca Sumption, in Greenville and shortly after returned with her to Troy, where the new couple resumed operation of the tavern.

 In 1824, Benjamin and Rebecca moved their tavern business to a corner of the Public Square in order to be closer to the new brick courthouse, then under construction.
 They sold the tavern to his brother-in-law and sister, David and Elizabeth Daily, who had also emigrated to Ohio from Pennsylvania.